 Acrokeratoelastoidosis (AKE) of Oswaldo Costa, or inverse papular acrokeratosis, is a rare autosomal-dominant genodermatosis first described in 1952 by Oswaldo Costa, a Brazilian dermatologist.
 It characteristically presents with flesh-colored papules on the lateral areas of the palms, soles, and dorsum of hands.
-Acrokeratoelastoidosis is a type of marginal keratoderma that principally affects the lateral portion of the palmoplantar regions.
+Acrokeratoelastoidosis is a type of marginal keratoderma that principally affects the lateral portion of the palmoplantar regions [Figures 1 (A) and (B)].
 Apart from inherited cases, there are reports of sporadic occurrences of this condition.
 The histological features are hyalinized and homogenous collagen, hyperkeratosis, and a decrease in, and fragmentation of the elastic fibers (elastorrhexis).
 This rare form of focal acral keratoderma of unknown cause typically begins during childhood, although onset may delay till adolescence.
 As per the limited published literature on this condition, there seems to be no gender or racial predilection.
 Another reason for some patients seeking a dermatologist's opinion a few years after the onset is the asymptomatic nature of the lesions.
 The condition requires differentiation from two sets of disorders: 1) other marginal and focal acral keratodermas, and 2) distinct disorders such as acrokeratosis verruciformis of Hopf.
 Histopathological findings aid in differentiation between acrokeratoelastoidosis and other clinical simulators.
 There is no reported morbidity, and apart from cosmetic concerns of some patients, the overall prognosis of AKE is good.

 Although there are reports of sporadic cases, acrokeratoelastoidosis is considered to be a genodermatoses with autosomal dominant being the primary mode of inheritance (although anecdotal reports exist of an autosomal recessive mode).
 As per the classification of palmoplantar keratodermas (PPK), inherited acrokeratoelastoidosis is considered to be a type of inherited punctate palmoplantar keratoderma (PPKP), specifically Type 3 PPKP.
 OMIM recognizes three distinct types of inherited punctate PPK.
 These are; PPKP1 (also known as the Buschke-Fischer-Brauer type, OMIM #148600), mapped to 15q22; PPKP2 (porokeratotic type, OMIM #175860), not yet mapped; and PPKP3 (acrokeratoelastoidosis, OMIM #101850), where preliminary linkage suggests a possible locus on 2p25-p12.
 Thus, chromosome 2 seems the most probable locus involved in inherited AKE.
 It is important to mention that the AAGAB gene, implicated in type I PPK, is not involved in AKE.
 In PPKP1, AAGAB gene associated reduced expression of the cytosolic p34 protein has been implicated, which results in increased epidermal cell proliferation.
 The possibility of a similar gene-protein complex involved in the pathogenesis of acrokeratoelastoidosis cannot be discounted and merits further exploration.